Denys Bezborodko

-Denys Olehovych Bezborodko (Денис Олегович Безбородько; born 31 May 1994) is a Ukrainian professional footballer last played as a forward for ukrainian side Kudrivka.
+Denys Olehovych Bezborodko (Денис Олегович Безбородько; born 31 May 1994) is a Ukrainian professional footballer last played as a forward for Ukrainian side Chernihiv.

 Club career

 From July 2015, he went on loan for the Ukrainian First League club FC Illichivets Mariupol.

 Desna Chernihiv

 In summer 2017 he signed for Desna Chernihiv in the Ukrainian First League on loan from Shakhtar Donetsk.
 In the 2017–18 season, he scored 9 goals and was named Best Player of Rounds 32 and 34.
 In the 2018–19 season he helped the team stay up in the Ukrainian Premier League by scoring 5 goals.
 He ended his contract with Desna Chernihiv, having scored 27 goals in 45 appearances.

 Oleksandriya

 In summer 2019 he moved to Oleksandriya in the Ukrainian Premier League.
 He helped the team to a 5th place finish in the 2019–20 season.
 He left the club in January 2021.

 Return to Desna Chernihiv

 On 16 December 2020, he returned to Desna Chernihiv in the Ukrainian First League.
 He made his league debut against Dynamo Kyiv on 21 February 2021.
 On 3 April, he scored his first goal for Desna Chernihiv against Olimpik Donetsk.

 He opened his 2021–22 account for Chernihiv on 9 August, scoring two goals against Inhulets Petrove and earning Player of the Week plaudits.
 On 14 August, he scored again, this time against SC Dnipro-1.